Protégés Mentoring Program

 Your Mentor will do all they can to ensure that they are there for you, offering support in any way they can – but it is also important to remember that a mentoring relationship is a two-way street.
 You are responsible as the Protégé for half of the relationship!
 Actively seeking the wisdom and help your Mentor can impart, setting aside time to spend with your Mentor, responding to your Mentor when he or she contacts you – these are all things that you can and need to do as a Protégé.

 PMP requires active participation in the program, in order to ensure that you get everything you can from the experience.
-There are several events and programs which you are expected to attend - for a detailed listing of all dates, please see the PMP Calendar.
+There are several events and programs which you are expected to attend.
 Remember – you only get out of something what you put in – an important lesson for college.
 PMP will give you the opportunity to begin to live this philosophy, which you can translate into your newly-begun journey here at Wake Forest University!

 PMP officially runs only for the fall semester - but most Protégés and Mentors continue their relationship far longer than that!
 You can expect a lot of contact for the first semester, as well as participation in a wide-range of planned activities and socials for all members of the program.
 You Mentor will also connect you with many other opportunities for campus involvement, inlcuding the many programs and experiences available through the Office of Multicultural Affairs and other campus organizations.
 Here are some of the previous year's programs and activities, and some you can look forward to:

 - Bowling Night

 - Financial Know-How Program

 - Alcohol Awareness Program